gitlabhq/omnibus-gitlab/doc/release/README.md

 ## Infrastructure

-Each package is built on the platform it is intended for (CentOS 6 packages are built on CentOS6 servers, Debian 8 packages on Debian 8 servers and so on).
+Each package is built on the platform it is intended for (CentOS 6 packages are built on CentOS 6 servers, Debian 8 packages on Debian 8 servers and so on).
 The number of build servers varies but there is always at least one build server per platform.